MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-server-architecture.md

 + Consumer APIs
 + Commerce Runtime (CRT)
-+ Channel databse
++ Channel database

 ### Consumer APIs

 The engine exposes OData APIs for Dynamics 365 Commerce and third-party applications to consume.
 The engine's API layer is built using ASP.NET Core and provides different authentication options for the clients to consume the APIs.
-The APIs are a wrapper which exposes the business logic.
-For more information on the APIs and extension, see:
+The APIs are a wrapper that exposes the business logic.
+For more information, see:

 + [Commerce Scale Unit customer and consumer APIs](retail-server-customer-consumer-api.md)
 + [Consume APIs](consume-retail-server-api.md)